If you’ve been thinking of getting a Pug as your next dog, then you’ve probably asked yourself the all-important question:

 So, do Pugs shed?

-YES, Pugs shed twice as much because they have a double-layered coat, consisting of both longer and shorter layers.
+YES, Pugs shed twice as much because they have a double coat.

 Pugs shed all year round, but this is much heavier during spring and fall.